ArthurClemens/polythene-mithril-material-components-web/README.md

 ## Introduction

 [MDC-Web](https://github.com/material-components/material-components-web) is a toolbox of Material Design components.
-It is more HTML+CSS oriented than Mithril.
-Virtual DOM libraries by nature are more JavaScript-component based, using parameters to specify appearance and behavior.
+It is more HTML+CSS oriented than Mithril or other Virtual DOM libraries.

-So most MDC-Web components come in 3 separate parts: HTML, CSS and JavaScript.
+Most MDC-Web components come in 3 separate parts: HTML, CSS and JavaScript.

 <a id="html"></a>